iltommi/qdb-documentation/source/api/c.rst

 Logging
 ----------

-It can be useful, for debugging and information purposes, to obtain all logs.
+It can be useful for debugging and information purposes to obtain all logs.
 The C API provides access to the internal log system through a callback which is called each time the API has to log something.

 .. warning::
     Improper usage of the logging API can seriously affect the performance and the reliability of the quasardb API.
 Make sure your logging callback is as simple as possible.